How can blockchain be used in eSports? What potentials and current usages, but also which legal issues can arise from such combination?

-The eSports industry has undergone a massive growth in the recent years hitting a record market revenue of almost $1 billion.
-Blockchain technology could foster even more the huge market growth building trust, adding transparency and introducing new business models.
-Here is a brief overview of its applications and legal challenges from my colleagues Alessandro Ferrari and Tommaso Ricci that was initially published on IPTItaly blog.
+The eSports industry has undergone massive growth in recent years, hitting a record market revenue of almost $1 billion.
+Blockchain technology could foster even more huge market growth, building trust, adding transparency, and introducing new business models.
+Here is a brief overview of its applications and legal challenges from my colleagues Alessandro Ferrari and Tommaso Ricci, that was initially published on IPTItaly blog.

 Blockchain in the entertainment revolution of eSports

-Companies step into the eSports game often launching an ICO (Initial Coin Offering) allowing users to buy-in and leveraging smart contracts technology to enable players and brands to organize tournaments of any scale using tokens as a prize pool.
+Companies step into the eSports game, often launching an ICO (Initial Coin Offering), allowing users to buy-in and leveraging smart contracts technology to enable players and brands to organize tournaments of any scale using tokens as a prize pool.
 Furthermore, distributed ledger technologies (DLT) are being used to enable streamers to earn coins with advertisements on their channels and through sponsorship agreements.
-Blockchain applications are used in the the entertainment sector to reward fans who get to earn tokens simply by playing games and watching their favorite streamers.
-In this sense, platforms such as TaTaTu are offering an holistic approach which aims at reverting the traditional business models putting users, advertisers and content providers on an equal footing.
+Blockchain applications are used in the entertainment sector to reward fans who get to earn tokens simply by playing games and watching their favorite streamers.
+In this sense, platforms such as TaTaTu are offering a holistic approach that aims at reverting the traditional business models putting users, advertisers, and content providers on an equal footing.

 Without any doubt, blockchain technology offers a uniquely simple and clear way of generating new sources of value while providing security and transparency on exactly how content generates revenue for all parties.

-At the same time, this all takes place on a decentralized platform that remains largely unregulated, for the time being and considering the average lifespan and success rate of a blockchain project, content creators and brands shall definitely be smart in choosing their contracts.
+At the same time, this all takes place on a decentralized platform that remains largely unregulated, for the time being, and considering the average lifespan and success rate of a blockchain project, content creators and brands shall be smart in choosing their contracts.

-Read on the topic our previous post “Top 3 predictions on legal issues of the blockchain for 2019” which outlines the regulatory developments around blockchain.
+Read on the topic of our previous post “Top 3 predictions on legal issues of the blockchain for 2019,” which outlines the regulatory developments around blockchain.

-Blockchain as the key for profitability of eSports
+Blockchain as the key to the profitability of eSports

-The upcoming competitive gaming platforms like FirstBlood allow players to challenge each other while providing a fully automated experience from registration and bracket management to scoring and prize fulfilment.
-In addition, new infrastructures – such as DreamTeam – foster the development of new worldwide teams offering a recruitment and management platform for amateurs, novices, and pro teams, using blockchain based smart contracts to build and automate financial relations between users without participation of third parties, thus speeding up prize cashing and supporting the development of small tournaments and secure payments.
+The upcoming competitive gaming platforms like FirstBlood allow players to challenge each other while providing a fully automated experience from registration and bracket management to scoring and prize fulfillment.
+Also, new infrastructures – such as DreamTeam – foster the development of new worldwide teams offering a recruitment and management platform for amateurs, novices, and pro teams, using blockchain-based smart contracts to build and automate financial relations between users without the participation of third parties, thus speeding up prize cashing and supporting the development of small tournaments and secure payments.

-With transactions happening so fast and almost without human intervention, building trust and ensuring transparency is the key factor for a blockchain based platform to succeed, and in order to build a multi-billion dollar ecosystem upon media right sales, sponsorships and prize money, a complex smart contract structure may not be enough, as investors’ trust is influenced by different factors and crypto related markets are subject to the highest degree of volatility.
+With transactions happening so fast and almost without human intervention, building trust and ensuring transparency is the key factor for a blockchain-based platform to succeed.
+To make a multi-billion dollar ecosystem upon media right sales, sponsorships, and prize money, a complex smart contract structure may not be enough, as different factors influence investors’ trust.
+Crypto-related markets are subject to the highest degree of volatility.

-Read on the topic our previous post “Blockchain based smart contracts equal to written document in Italy“.
+Read on the topic of our previous post, “Blockchain-based smart contracts equal to written document in Italy“.

 eSports betting between potentials and limitations

-At the end of the day eSports are just like any another sport business, with less green fields and more enchanted blades, but is it all about streaming and sponsorships?
+ESports are just like any other sports business, with less green fields and more enchanted blades, but is it all about streaming and sponsorships?
 Not at all.
-In the world of eSports, betting has a huge, untapped business potential, and blockchain could definitely leverage that.
+In the world of eSports, betting has vast, untapped business potential, and blockchain could leverage that.

-Compared to normal sports betting, the eSports betting sector is under-represented, suffering from transparency and reliability issues thus lacking of an adequate betting-fan base.
+Compared to standard sports betting, the eSports betting sector is under-represented, suffering from transparency and reliability issues, thus lacking an adequate betting-fan base.

-Game integrity is essential both for eSports bookmakers and gamblers: in order to set odds for gamblers and correctly price risk a betting ecosystem should be free from cheating, whether that means software cheat codes, e-doping, match-fixing or online attacks that slow or disable opponents.
+Game integrity is essential both for eSports bookmakers and gamblers: to set odds for players and correctly price risk, a betting ecosystem should be free from cheating, whether that means software cheat codes, e-doping, match-fixing or online attacks that slow or disable opponents.

-The most popular form of betting in the eSports community is skin betting, just like normal gambling but instead of betting using cash, players bet using in-game items (“skins”).
+The most popular form of betting in the eSports community is skin betting, just like traditional gambling, but instead of betting using cash, players bet using in-game items (“skins”).

-Companies willing to deploy blockchain systems to foster eSports betting shall carefully assess the relevancy of prize promotions regulations and gambling restrictions as the applicability of such rules varies depending on the jurisdiction.
+Companies willing to deploy blockchain systems to foster eSports betting shall carefully assess the relevancy of prize promotions regulations, and gambling restrictions as the applicability of such rules vary depending on the jurisdiction.

 Read on the topic our previous post “eSports tournaments limited by Italian prize promotion and gambling rules?“.